S3 object storage

 You can read more about EC2 Credential in our Users documentation.

-S3 is an API based protocol, meaning to administrate it you would use API requests.
-In order to simplify the
+S3 is an HTTP based API protocol, meaning to administer it you would use HTTP API requests.

-management of S3 in the cloud, we recommend installing the official client from AWS, its available
+To simplify the management of S3 in the cloud, we recommend installing the official client from AWS, its available here.

 [default]